Home » Recipes » Course » Breads and Savoury Snacks » 2 Ingredient Greek Yogurt Bagels (No Yeast)

 • Greek yogurt.
 You’ll get the best results with thick, proper Greek yogurt.
 If you try to use a plain, natural yogurt you’ll find the dough quite hard to work with – it’ll be really sticky and you’ll have to use a lot more flour to bring it together.
 You can use a fat-free Greek yogurt too if you prefer, I’ve found it works just as well as regular Greek yogurt.
 You could also use sour cream.
 If you can only find plain yogurt, you can drain some of the liquid using a fine sieve lined with cheesecloth.
 Let the yogurt sit for about 10 minutes in the sieve, then use it.

 You’ll also need whatever you’re topping your bagels with!
-Everything bagel seasoning is a classic choice, but sesame seeds, poppy seeds, dukkah (a lovely Egyptian spice mix), grated cheese or flaky salt also work.
+Everything bagel seasoning is a classic choice, but sesame seeds, poppy seeds, dukkah (a lovely Egyptian spice mix), grated cheese and pickled jalapeños, or flaky salt are great too.

 How to make them